-- 1. IN COMPLIANCE.
+- 1. NOT IN COMPLIANCE.
 The provisions of 40 CFR Part 60.755 apply at all times, except during periods of start-up, shutdown, or malfunction, provided the duration of the start-up, shutdown, or malfunction does not exceed 1 hour.
-The facility reported several malfunctions exceeding 1 hour for this process during the compliance evaluation period; however, AQD has determined the facility to be in substantial compliance with this condition. - 2.
-IN COMPLIANCE.
-Facility demonstrates compliance with 40 CFR Part 63 Subpart AAAA and 40 CFR Part 60 Subpart WWW through testing, monitoring of the collection system, continuous parameter monitoring, and other credible evidence.
+The facility reported several malfunctions exceeding 1 hour for this process during the compliance evaluation period, including a 436 hour, 16 minute period from February 28 through March 18, 2019 and a 204 hour, 50 minute period from June 21 through June 30, 2019, during which time the flow rate was not recorded due to a malfunctioning flow meter.
+AQD has determined this failure to monitor the operational parameters of the flare to be excessive and in violation of this condition. - 2.
+NOT IN COMPLIANCE.
+Facility is required to demonstrate compliance with 40 CFR Part 63 Subpart AAAA and 40 CFR Part 60 Subpart WWW through testing, monitoring of the collection system, continuous parameter monitoring, and other credible evidence.
 Facility maintains and implements a written SSM Plan for EUENCLOSEDFLARE.
+However, the facility reported several malfunctions exceeding 1 hour for this process during the compliance evaluation period, including a 436 hour, 16 minute period from February 28 through March 18, 2019 and a 204 hour, 50 minute period from June 21 through June 30, 2019, during which time the flow rate was not recorded due to a malfunctioning flow meter.
+AQD has determined this failure to monitor the operational parameters of the flare to be excessive and in violation of this condition.